TITLE 68: PROFESSIONS AND OCCUPATIONS

 Every notice required by Section 20-90 of the Act or by this Section shall include:

-A) the complaint showing the "Filed" stamp of the Clerk of the Court in which the complaint was filed; or
+A) the complaint and any amended complaints showing the "Filed" stamp of the Clerk of the Court in which the complaint was filed;

 2) copies of relevant documents available to the claimant, including: